DanteEtnad/AITutor/readme.md

 - **User Management**: Handles registration and management of student and teacher accounts.
 - **Course Creation**: Allows teachers to create courses, set assessments, and manage content.
 - **Course Selection**: Enables students to browse and select courses.
-- **AI-based Student Learning**: Provides a conversational learning experience using OpenAI GPT API.
+- **AI-based Student Learning**: Provides a conversational learning experience using OpenAI GPT API, enhanced with ASR and TTS for voice-based interaction.
 - **Payment System**: Manages course registration fees, balance top-up, and teacher withdrawals.
 - **Integration of Components**: Combines backend and frontend to offer a seamless digital learning platform for educational interactions.